-Taxonomy, Plant Type, and Traits of Burning Bush Shrubs
+Taxonomy, Botany, and Traits of Burning Bush Shrubs

 For most of the year, the cork-like strips that protrude from this plant's branches are its chief selling point.
-But all that changes in autumn, when these great fall-color shrubs put on a fall foliage show for the ages.
+But all of that changes in autumn, when these great fall-color shrubs put on a fall-foliage show for the ages.

-USDA Plant Hardiness Zones, Growing Conditions, and Plant Care
+Planting Zones, Growing Conditions, and Plant Care (Pruning)

-This shrub is cold-hardy to planting zone 4; the southern end of its range is usually listed as zone 8.
+This shrub is cold-hardy to USDA plant hardiness zone 4; the southern end of its range is usually listed as zone 8.
 The plants are indigenous to Asia, giving them their "alien" status in North America.
 Burning bush prefers a well-drained soil.
-Grow it in full sun for optimal fall foliage color.
+Grow it in full sun for optimal fall-foliage color.

 Pruning is not necessary, but aesthetic tastes do, of course, vary.
-Some homeowners prune burning bush (I have even seen them grown as well-maintained hedges), others give free rein to the natural branching pattern, as they would for forsythia bushes, for example.
+Some homeowners prune burning bush (it can even be seen occasionally growing in well-maintained hedges) to control its size.
+Others, who do not wish to spoil the plant's natural shape, do not prune it, instead giving free rein to its natural branching pattern, as they would for forsythia bushes, for example.

 Fertilize with a complete fertilizer in spring.